mikro-orm/mikro-orm/docs/migrations.md

 MikroORM has integrated support for migrations via [umzug](https://github.com/sequelize/umzug).
 It allows you to generate migrations with current schema difference.

-By default, ech migration will be all executed inside a transaction, and all of them will be wrapped in one master transaction, so if one of them fails, everything will be rolled back.
+By default, each migration will be all executed inside a transaction, and all of them will be wrapped in one master transaction, so if one of them fails, everything will be rolled back.

 ## Migration class